beatrizsaldana/diseaseBurden_shared/README.md

 The ontology categories of interest are hard coded in the script.

-## Notes
+## Notes for Myself
 - put all of the scripts into a pipeline so that all of this can be done with a single script
 - - - Make all scripts accept a list of vcf files instead of whatever they accept now
-- - - Edit snpFrequency_singlePop.pl so that it does not need POPULATION as input
+- - - Edit snpFrequency_singlePop.pl so that it does not need POPULATION as input, get it from the name of the file like all the other scripts do
 - make sure all scripts used are described on README
-- Re-do all of this with the new data (Native American)
 - Create script to find categories of interest at least two nodes above the terminal nodes

 ### Statistical tests Notes
-Use hypergeometric test for intra-population statistical testing, to find ontology categories that are over represented (important) within each population
-Use ANOVA (non parametric) to test inter-population statistical testing, for each ontology category

-ontology enrichment
-hypergeomestric test
+Use ANOVA to calculate F and p value for the boxplots Make new PCA plots for all populations (ancestral frations and admixture entropy) Make a PCA plot to make sure that I divided the Native American individuals into genetic groups and not just geographical groups
+Find the regression models that fit:
+  - SROH and NROH vs Admixture Entropy
+  - SROH and NROH vs African Ancestral Fraction
+  - SROH and NROH vs African European Fraction
+  - SROH and NROH vs African Native American Fraction Make barplots with the following description
+  - y axis is the \beta value (calculated from regression models)
+  - x axis contains two bars per Ancestral Fraction / Admixture entropy
+    - bar 1: NROH
+    - bar 2: SROH
+  Hopefully this will verify that we should be using SROH for autozygosity analysis instead of NROH

+What statystical test should I use for the Ontology categories?
+Consider hypergeometric.